THE TRIUMPH OF RENAISSANCE PHILOSOPHY

 NOW REVEALING THE GENUINE KNOWLEDGE OF HERMES TRISMEGIST THE THRICE GREATEST WISE AND THE SPLENDOUR OF HIS TEMPLE

-FOR MINDS WITH ESTEEM YES LOVE FOR HARMONY –
+FOR MINDS WITH ESTEEM YES LOVE FOR SIMPLICITY –

 The castle and its message remaining hidden, out of place and out of time.
 It definitely should have been destroyed long ago, or as not to contradict further the present time – it should not have been built at all.
 But there it is – a castle built in and out of a dream.